<img alt="" src="https://secure.east2pony.com/208891.png" style="display:none;">

 Skip to content

-How Body Cameras Support Active Shooter Response on Campus
+Body Cameras for Campus Security: Improving Active Shooter Response

 Active shooter incidents on college campuses are a growing threat.
 In just the last three years there have been five confirmed shootings at U.S. universities including the recent tragedy at FSU.